rio-labs/rio/extensions/rio_jobs_readme.md

 The job can optionally return a result:

-- `None`: To keep running at the configured interval.
+- `None`: To keep running at the configured interval
-- `datetime`: The next time to run the job.
+- `datetime`: Explicit time to run the job again
-- `timedelta`: The next interval before running the job again.
+- `timedelta`: How long to wait before running the job again
-- `"never"`: The job will be unscheduled and never run again.
+- `"never"`: The job will be unscheduled and never run again